 Washington, DC.
 A swampy city with a surge in scam resort fees.

-Washington, DC has seen a 450% increase in the number of hotels that charge scam hotel resort fees in just one year.
-Marriott Hotels, headquartered right in the DC suburbs, has been accused by the Attorney General of Washington, DC of not cooperating with its investigation into Marriott hotels practice of resort fees.
+Washington, DC has seen a 450% increase in the number of hotels that charge scam hotel resort fees in just one year (2016 to 2017).
+Marriott Hotels, headquartered right in the DC suburbs, has been accused by the Attorney General of Washington, DC of not cooperating with its investigation into resort fees.
 Forty-six attorneys general from throughout the country joined the suit.
 So...why does DC allow scam resort fees?

 DC has an excellent opportunity to address scam hotel resort fees head on when it considers home sharing legislation this year.
 We have seen time and time again that hotel scams like resort fees drive DC tourists to home shares.
-If the city wants to regulate home shares in DC, they need to make sure to address the scams that drive them to home shares.
+Here's an article about how Airbnb is surging in Las Vegas "due to a backlash to hotel resort fees."
+If the District wants to regulate home shares in DC, they need to make sure to address the scams that drive them to home shares.
 Hotels and home shares should have one advertised price and their one advertised price should be taxed the same.
 This is not rocket science but the hotel lobby is sure not into advocating for an equal playing field.

 What hotels in Washington, DC lie about their price to potential customers, charge them scam fees / second room rates when they arrive, and whose scams drive DC tourists away from hotels and to DC home shares?